Dissident Aggressor: Description and analysis

+Influence

-Judas Priest's 1977 album Sin After Sin introduced the combination of the double bass drum and rapid 16th bass rhythms combined with rapid 16th note guitar rhythms that came to define the genre.
+Judas Priest's 1977 album Sin After Sin introduced the combination of double bass drumming, rapid 16th note bass rhythms, and rapid guitar rhythms that came to define the heavy metal genre.
 While the double-bass rhythms from Judas Priest are generally measured and technical, "Dissident Aggressor" pushed this to be an example of the style with an increase in "tempo and aggression" which was later adopted by other bands with a much harder-edged approach.

-The song features "groundbreaking vocal styles" by Rob Halford which have since come to be regarded as influential.
+The song features "groundbreaking vocal styles" by vocalist Rob Halford, which have since come to be regarded as influential.

 American thrash metal band Slayer covered the song on their 1988 album South of Heaven.
-Ironically, Slayer were nominated for the Grammy Award for Best Metal Performance in 2010, for the song "Hate Worldwide", but lost out to Priest's new live version, mentioned above.
+Coincidentally, Slayer's song "Hate Worldwide" was a nominee for the Grammy Award for Best Metal Performance in 2010, but lost to the live version of "Dissident Aggressor".
 The song was also covered by US rock band Halestorm on their 2013 covers EP Reanimate 2.0: The Covers.